Sirtucx/DK64-Obsidian-Tracker/README.md

 Setting up the project:

 1. Download Obsidian (https://obsidian.md/download)
+2. Download the project from Github (see https://github.com/Sirtucx/DK64-Obsidian-Tracker/releases)
-2. Once downloaded, select Open folder as Vault
+3. Once downloaded, upon opening Obsidian, select Open folder as Vault.
+Do not create a new vault.
+4. Select the root folder `DK64 Randomizer`.
+This should be right next to the README.txt

 How to use this project: